dmitry-rvn/Resume/Python projects.md

 5. Employees reviews multilabel classification
 6. Computer vision DL model for facial landmark detection
 7. Computer vision DL model for car license plate segmentation and OCR
-8. Transactional data and clickstream data matching
+8. Customers matching based on transactional data (from one side) and clickstream data (from the other side)
-9. Text translation with RNN Seq2Seq, Attention and Transformer architecures
+9. Text translation with RNN Seq2Seq, Attention and Transformer architectures